thom-de-bom/nyp-korting/README.md

 - If a valid coupon is found, it will be applied to your order
 - In Continuous Mode, the coupon will also be saved to `Coupons.txt`
 - You can press the DELETE key at any time to stop the script

-> **⚠️ IMPORTANT WARNING**: Do not use your mouse while the script is running!
-Mouse movements or clicks can interfere with the script's automation and cause it to malfunction.
-The script uses automated mouse movements to interact with the webpage, and any manual mouse input can disrupt this process.
-Keep your hands off the mouse until the script has completed its task or you've stopped it with the DELETE key.

 ## Operating Modes